-The Office of Minority Health (OMH) at the Food and Drug Administration (FDA) is building relationships with the American Diabetes Association (ADA) and other groups to help Americans prevent and treat diabetes, and to address the disparity in how severely it affects minority groups in particular.
+The Office of Minority Health and Health Equity (OMHHE) at the Food and Drug Administration (FDA) is building relationships with the American Diabetes Association (ADA) and other groups to help Americans prevent and treat diabetes, and to address the disparity in how severely it affects minority groups in particular.

 The American Diabetes Association Alert Day is a one-day wake-up call to inform people about the dangers of diabetes, especially when left undiagnosed or untreated.
 The annual event, on the fourth Tuesday of March, is a reminder for people young and old to take the ADA's Diabetes Risk Test, which includes simple questions about your family history, weight, age and other potential risk factors for diabetes.

 In addition, diabetes can progress faster in minority populations.
-This rapid progression is compounded by a poor diet, obesity and a sedentary life.
+This rapid progression can be compounded by a poor diet, obesity and a sedentary life.

-Bull explains that OMH's outreach work includes raising awareness of the need for more research in diabetes therapies that address racial and ethnic differences.
-OMH is also working to make sure minorities are included as subjects in clinical trials of medical products for the treatment of diabetes and other diseases.
+OMHHE's outreach work includes raising awareness of the need for more research in diabetes therapies that address racial and ethnic differences.
+OMHHE is also working to make sure minorities are included as subjects in clinical trials of medical products for the treatment of diabetes and other diseases.
 Those trials involve testing new drugs, biologics (including blood products and vaccines), and medical devices under controlled conditions.

 A Dangerous Epidemic